deeplearning4j/deeplearning4j/gpu.md

 ## Multi-GPU data parallelism

 If your system has multiple GPUs installed, you can train your model in data-parallel mode.
-We have simple wrapper available for that:
+We have simple wrapper available for that.
 Consider using something like this:

         ParallelWrapper wrapper = new ParallelWrapper.Builder(YourExistingModel)
             .prefetchBuffer(24)